Thermal Resistivity Testing (ASTM D5334 / IEEE 442)

 • Geothermal Systems (Ground Source Heat Pumps)

 • For geothermal systems, heat exchange between the ground and the system is crucial for efficient operation.
-Thermal conductivity testing helps determine how effectively the soil or rock will transfer heat, influencing the design of ground loops and the overall efficiency of the system.
+Thermal resistivity testing helps determine how effectively the soil or rock will transfer heat, influencing the design of ground loops and the overall efficiency of the system.

 • Pipelines (Oil, Gas, and Water Pipelines)

-• In buried pipelines that transport heated materials (e.g., hot water, oil), understanding soil thermal conductivity helps in determining how much insulation or thermal protection is needed to maintain the required temperature of the transported materials or prevent excessive heat loss.
+• In buried pipelines that transport heated materials (e.g., hot water, oil), understanding soil thermal resistivity helps in determining how much insulation or thermal protection is needed to maintain the required temperature of the transported materials or prevent excessive heat loss.

 • Conversely, for cold pipelines (e.g., transporting liquefied natural gas), thermal resistivity testing helps assess whether additional insulation is required to prevent heat from entering the pipeline.